Our mission is to keep people and pets together in Ontario when they are experiencing poverty and precarity.

 Each item refers to our mission and how the program helps to achieve it.

-– ‘Kijij Out Reach‘ is a project started to reach out to people who may not know what resources are available to them.
-We check Kijiji and other classified pet boards for Ontario and email people that have lost/found pets, want to adopt or surrender or are otherwise seeking pet related assistance.
+‘Kijij Out Reach‘ is a project started to reach out to people who may not know what resources are available to them.
+We check Kijiji and other classified pet boards for Ontario and email people that have lost/found pets, want to adopt/surrender or are otherwise seeking pet related assistance.
 This helps us serve our mission to provide humane education and resources to those that need it most.

 Our World Spay Day initiative is an invitation to all veterinary hospitals in Ontario.
 There are 1300+ clinics in Ontario currently registered with the College of Veterinarians Ontario and we email as many as possible in the month of February to invite them to participate.
 Spay Day occurs on February 25th and we provide a report after that date on how many spay/neuters we were able to help inspire through our invitation and support!
 This helps us serve our mission to decrease the number of animals euthanized each year and help spay/neuter initiatives.

-– In order to help reunite lost pets with their owners and hopefully also reduce the number of pets ending up in shelters, we now run one lost pet page on Facebook.
+In order to help reunite lost pets with their owners and hopefully also reduce the number of pets ending up in shelters, we now run a lost pet page on Facebook.
 Guelph Lost Pets helps people living in Guelph and the surrounding area.
+This page has helped the local animal shelter significantly increase the number of animals reunited with their families each year.
 This helps us serve our mission to decrease the number of animals euthanized each year.
 The more pets being reunited with their guardians, the less pets entering animal rescues and shelters.